- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 - 2016: $935

-That’s over $5,000 worth of bank account bonuses over the past few years – not a ridiculous sum, but definitely not pocket change for most people either.
-And like most things in life, the more I do these bank account bonuses, the better and faster I get at them (this can be seen by the fact that in 2018, I more than doubled my bank account bonus earnings compared to 2017 and 2016).
-These numbers also don’t include my wife’s bank account bonus earnings, which typically range from $500 to $1,000 each year.
+That’s over $20,000 worth of bank account bonuses I’ve earned over the years – not a life-changing sum, but definitely not pocket change for most people either.
+And like most things in life, the more I do these bank account bonuses, the better and faster I get at them (this can be seen by the fact that in 2018 and 2019, I more than doubled my bank account bonus earnings compared to 2017 and 2016).
+These numbers also don’t include my wife’s bank account bonus earnings, which typically range from $1,000 to $3,000 each year.

 To understand how much these bank account bonuses are worth, consider this.
-A standard high-yield savings account paying 2% interest would require $150,000 to generate $3,000 per year in interest.
+A high-yield savings account paying 2% interest would require $150,000 to generate $3,000 per year in interest.
 You can earn that same amount just by having $5,000 to $15,000 that you can dedicate solely to bank account bonuses.
-This makes bank account bonuses a great way to utilize something like an emergency fund, allowing you to earn 5% or more in interest per year with no risk of loss.
+This makes bank account bonuses a great way to utilize cash that you don’t need (like your emergency fund), allowing you to earn 5% or more in interest per year with no risk of loss.
 Sure, it’s not entirely passive.
 But I think it’s well worth the effort.

 Bank account bonuses can be a little bit intimidating, especially if you’ve never done them before.
 In this post, I’m going to walk you through all of the information you need to know about bank account bonuses so that you can take advantage of them and start making some real money off your idle cash.